stevendaye/adventure-capitalist/README.md

     - `npm i`
  - Backend
     - `cd ../` or `cd gameplay`(if at the root)
-    - `npm i` or `npm i --force`
+    - `npm i`
     - `npm run dev`

 NB: Node@v10 or higher is required to run this project successfully.
-Depending on the OS you are using, you may want to force install because of SQLite3 behaviour.
 The User-Auth-Service must be kept running in one terminal while the Gameplay Service in another one.
 Successful run means, not only you must see the port on which each of the services is running but also the sim-game must get start in your favourite browser at http://localhost:3000.

 ## Getting The Principles And The Math Rules Behind The Sim-Game